vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

 If the base is an array pointer, the element type must not be an undefined type.
 The result will be a ref value.

-If the base is an evaluated array pointer which is a string and the index is an evaluted value, the result will be a non-ref value.
+If the base is an evaluated array pointer which is a string and the index is an evaluated value, the result will be a non-ref value.

 > The base must not an owning non-ref value.